 Background: Schizophrenia is a devastating mental disorder that affects 1% of the world’s population and often leads a deteriorating course with premature mortality.
 Sleep disturbances are often seen in schizophrenia patients, with 80% of hospitalized individuals with schizophrenia having some form of sleep disorder.
 The most commonly seen disorder is obstructive sleep apnea, which is a risk factor for sudden cardiac death in schizophrenia.

 Boston Children’s Hospital (BCH) has amassed a cohort of children with very early onset psychosis (VEOP, defined as onset before age 13).
 As this rare but devastating condition is related to adult-onset schizophrenia, we hypothesized that sleep disorders are also occurring in this population.
 Severe patients often miss appointments due to inability to travel, so employing patient-reported data is ideal for those with this condition.

 Objective: Aim 1 was to analyze sleep/wake cycles between children with very early onset psychosis for signs of a sleep disorder.
 Aim 2 was to investigate changes in sleep patterns due to parental awareness of problems highlighted by the Withings Aura.
 Correcting childhood sleep disorders in this vulnerable population may lead to improved outcomes later in life.

-Objectives: We hypothesized that by monitoring personal health and wellness metrics, one can 1) predict and help the women at risk of developing PPD, 2) improve the postpartum experience of all new parents.
+Objectives: Track personal health and wellness metrics, such as sleep, activity, and mood, for 3 months postpartum to develop a framework 1) to predict the women at risk of developing PPD, and 2) to improve the postpartum experience.